cc-Mehdi/SSMS-Guide/README.md

 8.  **Results to Grid/Text:** Choose between displaying query results in a grid or text format.
 Right-click in the query window and select "Results to" to switch between the two.

-9.  **Templates Explorer:** Access a variety of pre-built templates for common tasks by going to "View" > "Templates Explorer."
+9.  **Templates Explorer:** Access a variety of pre-built templates for common tasks by going to `"View" > "Templates Explorer"`.
 This can save time and ensure consistency in your code.

 10.  **Tab Groups:** Organize multiple query windows using tab groups.
 Right-click on a tab and choose "New Vertical Tab Group" or "New Horizontal Tab Group" to split the window.